Sanix-Darker/sanixdk.xyz/content/blogs/how-to-make-a-password-generator-using-brainfuck-part-2-3.md

     break;
 ```

-Want the entire 350-line beast?
-[Grab it here](http://localhost:3003/blogs/how-to-make-a-password-generator-using-brainfuck-part-1-3#source-code) or keep scrolling to the appendix.
+Want the entire 350-line beast? keep scrolling to the appendix.

 ---